When Mr. Hyunh finally reunites with his long-lost daughter.

 Helga: "You're more than just my sidekick.
 You're my best friend."

 In "Helga on the Couch," the Flashback to how Helga and Arnold first met surely qualifies.

 And is preceded by a Crowning Moment of Heartbreaking in the previous scene, where Helga is announcing that she's going to preschool, only to be completely ignored by her parents.

-Dr. Bliss' entire character is extremely heartwarming - she's the kind of person a troubled person like Helga really needs in her life, a genuinely good person who became a child psychologist because she wants to help kids.
-Having barely seen Helga for barely a day, she cares more about Helga than people who have known her for her entire life, and gets her to open up not necessarily by wheedling her but by encouraging her to be better.
-It's telling that when Helga first walks into her session, she's bitter and combative, but then by the end she doesn't want to go, promises to come back for another session and even runs back to give the doc a big hug.
+Dr. Bliss' entire character is extremely heartwarming — she's the kind of person a troubled kid like Helga really needs in her life, a genuinely good person who became a child psychologist because she wants to help kids.
+Having known Helga for barely a day, she cares more about Helga than people who have known her for her entire life, and gets her to open up not necessarily by wheedling her but by encouraging her to be better.
+It's telling that when Helga first walks into her session, she's bitter and combative, but then by the end she doesn't want to go, promises to come back for another session, and even runs back to give the doc a big hug.

 It's a small moment, but the first time we see Helga start to bond with Dr. Bliss is when Helga discovers they both know the same jump rope rhymes.
 Cut to the two of them jumping rope side by side while saying the same rhyme.